Seristic/Survival_Horror_Game/[VEHIC] Vehicle Information.md

 ### Unique Scavenger Finds:

-Abandoned School Bus: (Spacious but Resource-Draining)

-Common Breakdowns:
+- Common Breakdowns:

-Multiple Flat Tires: Due to the number of wheels, the chance of encountering a flat tire is higher.
+  - Multiple Flat Tires: Due to the number of wheels, the chance of encountering a flat tire is higher.
 (Refer to "Flat Tire" fixes mentioned earlier).

-Dead Battery: The large battery required for a bus can be difficult to replace.
+  - Dead Battery: The large battery required for a bus can be difficult to replace.

-Suspension Problems: Overloading the bus can damage the suspension system, impacting handling and ride quality.
+  - Suspension Problems: Overloading the bus can damage the suspension system, impacting handling and ride quality.

-Scavenger Fixes (Limited):
+- Scavenger Fixes (Limited):

-Multiple Flat Tires: The larger number of tires increases the time and resources needed for repairs.
+  - Multiple Flat Tires: The larger number of tires increases the time and resources needed for repairs.

-Dead Battery: Finding a replacement large battery would be extremely difficult.
+  - Dead Battery: Finding a replacement large battery would be extremely difficult.
 Jury-rigging a jump start from multiple smaller batteries might be a risky attempt.

-Suspension Problems: Reinforcing or replacing suspension parts could be attempted with scavenged metal and tools, but the success would depend on the severity of the damage and the scavenger's skill.
+  - Suspension Problems: Reinforcing or replacing suspension parts could be attempted with scavenged metal and tools, but the success would depend on the severity of the damage and the scavenger's skill.

-Storage: Massive interior space for storage or conversion into living quarters.
+  - Storage: Massive interior space for storage or conversion into living quarters.
 Can tow trailers for additional cargo.

-Notes:
+- Notes:

-School buses offer exceptional passenger and cargo capacity, potentially serving as a mobile base.
+  - School buses offer exceptional passenger and cargo capacity, potentially serving as a mobile base.

-Their size and weight make them slow, loud, and fuel-hungry.
+  - Their size and weight make them slow, loud, and fuel-hungry.

-Workhorse Tractor (Towing & Potential Farming):
+- Workhorse Tractor (Towing & Potential Farming):

-Pros: Excellent towing capacity for hauling large trailers or salvaged equipment.
+  - Pros: Excellent towing capacity for hauling large trailers or salvaged equipment.

-Cons: Limited passenger capacity (usually just the driver), slow speed.
+  - Cons: Limited passenger capacity (usually just the driver), slow speed.

-Initial Use: Primarily for towing in the early game.
+  - Initial Use: Primarily for towing in the early game.

-Later Uses (with Upgrades): Can be used for plowing fields, planting crops, and potentially even limited harvesting with creative modifications.
+  - Later Uses (with Upgrades): Can be used for plowing fields, planting crops, and potentially even limited harvesting with creative modifications.

-Breakdowns: While generally reliable, tractors can suffer from engine trouble, flat tires, and issues with belts or attachments.
+  - Breakdowns: While generally reliable, tractors can suffer from engine trouble, flat tires, and issues with belts or attachments.

-Scavenger Fixes: Many tractor parts are repairable with basic tools and scavenged metal.
+  - Scavenger Fixes: Many tractor parts are repairable with basic tools and scavenged metal.
 Finding replacement tires might be challenging but possible.

-Notes: Tractors are invaluable for establishing a sustainable base in the long term.
+  - Notes: Tractors are invaluable for establishing a sustainable base in the long term.
 Their versatility makes them a strategic long-term investment.